-Group Customer includes group life and health benefits, group creditor, and group retirement and investment product lines in Canada.
+Group Customer includes group life and health benefits, group creditor, and group retirement and investment product lines.

 Through its group life and health benefits product lines, the Company offers effective benefit solutions for small, medium and large plan sponsors.
 The Company offers a wide range of traditional group products and services including life, accidental death and dismemberment, critical illness, disability, health and dental as well as specialty products.
-In addition, specialty product development has been a focus over the past several years as the Company seeks to provide customized solutions to increasingly unique customer needs.
-Products to address the needs of mental health in the workplace, high cost medications, optional products purchased by plan members directly and wellness programs are examples of this focus.
+In addition, specialty product development, in particular growing the Freedom Experience has been a focus recently as the Company seeks to provide customized solutions to increasingly unique customer needs.
+The Freedom Experience suite of products allows members to apply for life, health, and critical illness products and maintain this coverage even when leaving their employers.
+These products also serve to close any group health and wealth gaps that members might experience with their current coverage.
+Products and programs have also been developed to address the needs of mental health in the workplace, high-cost medications and employee wellness.
 Traditional group products are generally offered on an insured or an ASO basis, where clients self-insure the products and Group Customer administers on their behalf.
 With the acquisition of ClaimSecure, Group Customer's ASO capabilities have been significantly enhanced.